How To Pass a Background Check for an Apartment (Do This Immediately)

 • Criminal background check: Most criminal checks are name-based, and this process may take anywhere between 1-3 days.

-What Does Section 8 Look For In A Background Check?
+What Does Section 8 Look for in a Background Check?

 Section 8 is a Housing Choice Voucher program that provides homes for low-income recipients.
 The voucher helps the recipient lease or find a home and the program conducts background screening to find the ideal recipient.
 As a result, certain public and criminal records may prohibit an applicant’s acceptance into the program.8